/* Rambling Owl addition to remove page titles from blogs */

 A long straight road

-For a while we travelled along a raised path on an embankment that ran alongside the road and with some relief we found a Great Glen Way marker confirming that we were still following the route.
-I had to stop to answer a call of nature for a few minutes and that started to open a gap up between myself and the other two that grew steadily wider over the next few miles.
 I could see that we would be on the road for some time and tarmac isn’t the best thing for your feet when hiking so I stepped my pace down a little.
 It was a pleasant afternoon weather-wise and it was nice to just amble along with thoughts meandering this way and that.
 Soon Bod was lost from view and Colin was an ever more distant figure.
 For a while I experienced a strange optical illusion where Colin seemed to be walking towards me at the same time as moving further away, the back of his white baseball cap morphed by distance into a human face, but then he rounded a distant bend and was lost from sight and I walked alone for some time.
 Woodland started to crowd in on both sides of the road, a strange woodland of ghostly grey pines, wizened by age; many half toppled and propped up by their neighbours.
 Little glades of grass could be seen through the tree trunks, dappled by sunshine, but the trees themselves were sombre and somehow brooding.
 The effect was heightened by the long wispy drapes of lichen that festooned the boughs, hanging down like old men’s beards.
 It looked as if the entire forest was turning mouldy.
 If you were going to meet a mythical creature then this was the sort of place you’d expect to see it.
 A modern detached house stood incongruously in a clearing by the side of the road.
 Trampolines and bicycles indicated that this was a family home but I’m not sure I would have liked living here.
 It had a very remote feel about it – an odd, lonely atmosphere.
 Definitely a strange vibe going on.
 For several miles these weird trees hemmed me in as I marched along and I wondered who had planted them, and how long ago, and why they had been left to grow for so long that there was no commercial value left in them.

 I started to look ahead at a far distant marker - a puddle in the road, or a shadow cast by a tree, and then I counted my steps until I reached it.
 Then I looked ahead and did it again.
 And again.
 In this way the afternoon wore on and eventually the old trees thinned out, the road dipped around a bend, and I bumped into Bod and Colin standing and admiring a little town nestled in a green valley, visible through a wide gap in a stand of oaks.

-In search of Tramps .....
+In search of Drumnadrocht .....

 We believed we looked down on Drumnadrochit, our end point for the day, and I said as much as I took some video.
 In fact we were looking down on the little village of South Lewiston.
 A pretty place of greenery and sparkling water into which we descended along a wandering path, following a lively little river that chuckled to us as it flowed over shallow beds of pebbles.
 Drumnadrochit was a few miles further, which is always a little dispiriting when you have convinced yourself that the days walking is over.
 Bod had moved ahead and found a rest area on the river bank where picnic tables nestled in the shadow of an old stone bridge.
-He sat at one, staring at the river.
+He was sitting at one, staring at th.e river.

 “Let’s go and sit at the next table with our backs to him,” I suggested childishly, which amused Colin and I far more than it should have done, as such inanity is apt to do when you are tired and gagging for a pint.
 We spent a few minutes resting tired feet and then set off again, along a busy road and then following a country lane that took us past pretty rows of cottages and bed and breakfast establishments until we left South Lewiston behind, eyes straining for the houses of Drumnadrocht which our guide book told us would soon be in sight.